syncfusion-content/maui-docs/MAUI/TimePicker/Customizations.md

 ---
 layout: post
-title: Customizations in .NET MAUI TimePicker control | Syncfusion
+title: Customizations in .NET MAUI Time Picker control | Syncfusion
-description: Learn here all about Customizations support in Syncfusion .NET MAUI TimePicker (SfTimePicker) control and more.
+description: Learn here all about Customizations support in Syncfusion .NET MAUI Time Picker (SfTimePicker) control and more.
 platform: maui
 control: SfTimePicker
 documentation: ug
 ---

-# Customizations in .NET MAUI TimePicker (SfTimePicker)
+# Customizations in .NET MAUI Time Picker (SfTimePicker)

-Each cell of the header, column header, footer and selection views can be customized in [.NET MAUI TimePicker]() (SfTimePicker).
+In the [.NET MAUI Time Picker]() of the header, column header, footer and selection views can be customized.

 ## Header customization

-You can customize the time picker header view cell by using the `HeaderView` property of `SfTimePicker`.
+You can customize the time picker header by using the `HeaderView` property of `SfTimePicker`.

 ### Set header text